 “The debate is not about the importance and quality of work that OTs are involved in—we know that OTs help many children,” says Dr. Matthew Cruger, a clinical psychgologist and the director of the Child Mind Institute’s Learning and Development Center.
 “It is about whether we have acquired sufficient scientific evidence to conclude two things: Are kids who show these behaviors consistently and meaningfully different from typical kids, and are there specific treatments for this problem?”

-“In the sensory integration world, I think there are too many assumptions about cause and effect,” adds Dr. Dominick Auciello, another neuropsychologist at CMI.
+“In the sensory integration world, I think there are too many assumptions about cause and effect,” adds Dr. Dominick Auciello, also a neuropsychologist.
 “The explanations seem logical,” he says, “but they are not based in careful study about whether that logic is actually true.”
 Dr. Auciello offers an example: Consider the OTs’ claim that kids hug other kids excessively because they are seeking deep pressure.
 It’s an interesting theory, he says, but “there are other equally feasible hypotheses, such as if a child is impulsive, has autism, is inattentive to social cues, has trouble internalizing verbal social rules, has seen modeling of inappropriate behavior, or lacks a sense of social boundaries.”

 Dr. Rosenthal adds that identifying what’s causing a particular behavior can be especially difficult in children who have complex issues, as many children with sensory challenges do.
 Take a child with autism who is averse to the feeling of water on his face.
 “We don’t know where these things came from,” he says.
 “There may be certain kids who come out sensory reactive from the womb and some who develop it from experience.
 A child could have a very early encounter that’s negative—a mini trauma—that sticks in his mind, and he generalizes and avoids those things in the future.
 If an experience is powerful and reinforced, it can become just as powerful as an organic issue.”
 Is it a sensory issue, then, or is it anxiety?